jimchen1551/MPCS/Computer Science/Data structures/Hash table/Hash function.md

 - If the keys are random real number $k$ independently and uniformly distributed in the range $[0,1)$, then $h(k)=\lfloor km\rfloor$ satisfies the condition of simple hash function.

 ## Static hashing
+- independent of any patterns that might exist in the data
+### Division method
+### Multiplication method
+### Multiply-shift method

 ## Random hashing
+- picking a hash functyion to be used at random from a suitable family of hashing functions (better [[Average case]] performance than creating the input keys at random)
+-

 ## Cryptographic hashing